Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 - synchronizes the PSWG root IntelliJ metadata
 - refreshes the generated Fabric client, server, and datagen development launch bundles
+- resolves IntelliJ source attachments for Minecraft and published library jars when sources are available
 - defaults the injected development module from the authoritative build graph
 - accepts optional launch identity overrides through `--username` and `--uuid`